 There are several different types of stucco installations.
 The most traditional and popular of these types is 3-coat stucco, in which stucco is applied in three coats over metal reinforcement.
 This stucco system consists of a scratch coat, brown coat and finish coat.
 The scratch coat is applied first to provide a strong base for the system.
 It's embedded in metal lath, which strengthens and secures the coat.
 The brown coat is applied next to create an even surface for the finish coat.
 The finish coat is applied last, creating a decorative texture on the wall surface.

 Cracking is one of the largest complaints from homeowners with stucco homes.
 All stucco cracks are the result of stucco releasing stresses placed on it by shrinkage, expansion or other movement.
 Depending on size, cracks can run the gauntlet from invisible to unsightly to the cause of major water intrusion, if they aren't addressed in a timely manner.
+Over time, it's natural for stucco to start to show some small cracks and minor damage.
+But larger cracks of about 1/16 inch warrant attention because they indicate a possible structural issue.

 Small cracks that are less than 1/16 inch are common and can be easily repaired with minor filling and repainting, if needed.
 This level of maintenance is expected with stucco homes, and these cracks don't undermine the integrity of the exterior finish.